Temporary event notice guidance

 - Non Personal Licence holders may only give up to 5 notices per year

 - Each event may last no more than 168 hours (7 days) and there must be at least 24 hours between events

-- No premises may be used more than 12 times per calendar year
+- No premises may be used more than 15 times per calendar year, or for events occurring wholly or partly in 2022 or 2023 20 times a calendar year

 - No more than 499 persons can attend the event